-- Significantly lesser greenhouse gas and local emissions, with faster and smoother traffic, and fewer and newer buses.
+Significantly lesser greenhouse gas and local emissions, with faster and smoother traffic, and fewer and newer buses.
 More than 50,000 tons of CO2 emissions were reduced in the first year of operation due to fewer bus-kilometers, faster and smoother traffic, and mode shift from cars and taxis to buses.
-The first BRT corridor will average 84,000 tons of CO2 emission reductions per year over the next 10 years.
+The first BRT corridor will average 84,000 tons of CO2 emission reductions per year over the first 10 years of the project.

 The Guangzhou BRT and integrated bike sharing system won the 2011 Sustainable Transport Award in a ceremony in Washington DC on 24 January 2011.
 The BRT system has also been awarded city and provincial first level design prizes, and was acknowledged as a UNFCCC 'Lighthouse Award' recipient in 2013.
 Also in 2013 the Guangzhou BRT was the first BRT system in Asia to receive a 'Gold Standard' rating in the BRT Standard scoring system.

-The Guangzhou Modern BRT and Sustainable Transport Institute, led by Far East BRT experts working for ITDP, in 2012 won an international bid by the Asian Development Bank to provide the BRT preliminary design in Yichang, the second largest city in Hubei Province after Wuhan, and the site of the Three Gorges Dam.
-This major project features a BRT corridor through the heart of the city, and Far East BRT's experts (working at the time for ITDP-China) prepared the preliminary corridor design, demand analysis, operations, station and road design, modal integration plan (focusing on pedestrians & bicycles), and other system features.
+The Guangzhou Modern BRT and Sustainable Transport Institute, led by Far East Mobility experts working for ITDP, in 2012 won an international bid by the Asian Development Bank to provide the BRT preliminary design in Yichang, the second largest city in Hubei Province after Wuhan, and the site of the Three Gorges Dam.
+This major project features a BRT corridor through the city, and Far East Mobility experts (working at the time for GMEDRI and ITDP-China) led the preliminary corridor design, demand analysis, operations, station and road design, modal integration plan (focusing on pedestrians & bicycles), and other system features.
 The construction of the Yichang BRT started in February 2014.
 The system opened on 15 July 2015.
 The full phase 1 and 2 corridors run 23.9 kilometers with 37 stations connecting major urban sub-centres in the north and south of the city.
-A preliminary impact analysis is availablehere.
+A preliminary impact analysis is available here.